dcore94/bss/NOTE.md

 ## Version 1.2

 * Major
+  + Added Event binding

 * Minor
   + Passed from constructors to a slightly more compact JS object notation for BSS classes
   + Refactored binding code into one single function which is called from both replicated and non replicated bindings
   + Added check on type for _recurse_ keyword. _recurse_ now accepts also a single _bss_ in addition to arrays of them.
+  + Rewritten all the examples (now 6) to exploit the new event binding feature

 ## Version 1.1